Internet-lab/LinuxPC/README.md

  - The script installs  software packages and sets configuration files needed in the Internet Lab (as well as some additional software).
  - Answer `Y` when  prompted and select `<Yes>` in the screen `Configuring wireshark-common`.
- - The script also downloads the shell scripts `makeLiveCD.sh` and `createBootableUSB.sh` used for the creation of the LiveCD.
  - The script reboots the OS, when the system reboots it will show a login screen of the Gnome Desktop.
 Login as `labuser` and verify that the software installation is completed.

-d.
+e.
 Touch up the VM
   - If not already logged in, start the (Build) VM and log in as `labuser`.
   - Change the screen background.
 There are templates available for PC1, PC2, ...
   - In the *Activities*, remove the icon for `Help` and add icons for `Wireshark`, `Screenshot`, `LXTerminal`, `Files`,  and `Mousepad`.